samarthsoni3002/time_capsule_object_viewer/README.md

-# time_capsule_object_viewer
-project name is time capusle object viewer it is based on the hackathon theme (back to the future) the project is  a desktop application which displays the image of an object(whose name is entered by the user as an input )and then the user can choose between **past and present** and based upon  the **choice** the user will get the desired output(image of the object in the past or the future) . the programming languge used is **python** and the library used to create the user interface is **[tkinter]**

-the walk through of the application: at the start, the homepage will appear. the user will have two choices that are relive the past and dive into the future. from there the user can select the desired option then based upon the choice,the window of either past or future will open. the users
-**the system requirements are as follows:**
-Operating System:
+# Time Capsule Object Viewer

+**Time Capsule Object Viewer** is a desktop application inspired by the hackathon theme **"Back to the Future."** The application allows users to explore how objects have changed over time by entering an object's name and choosing between two views: **Past** or **Future**.
+Based on the user's selection, the app displays an image representing the object either from the past or a possible future.

+## Key Features
+- Enter the name of any object to explore its evolution over time.
+- Choose between **Reliving the Past** or **Diving into the Future** for a historical or futuristic representation of the object.
+- Simple and intuitive user interface built using Python's **Tkinter** library.

+## Application Walkthrough
+1. **Homepage:** Upon launching the application, you will be presented with the homepage.
+2. **Choice:** Select one of the two options:
+   - **Relive the Past:** View the historical version of the object.
+   - **Dive into the Future:** See a futuristic version of the object.
+3. **Display:** Based on your choice, the application will open a window displaying an image of the object as it might have looked in the past or as it could appear in the future.

+## System Requirements
+- **Operating Systems:**
-Windows 7,10 or 11
+  - Windows 7, 10, or 11
-Mac OS X 10.11 or higher, 64-bit
+  - macOS X 10.11 or higher (64-bit)
+  - Linux: RHEL 6/7 or Ubuntu (64-bit)

+- **Hardware Requirements:**
-Linux: RHEL 6/7, 64-bit (almost all libraries also work in Ubuntu) x86 64-bit CPU (Intel / AMD architecture)
+  - x86 64-bit CPU (Intel/AMD architecture)
-4 GB RAM
+  - 4 GB RAM
-5 GB free disk space
+  - 5 GB free disk space

+## Technologies Used
+- **Programming Language:** Python
+- **User Interface Library:** Tkinter